KeSyren/kesyren.github.io/README.md

 ---

 ## 🧬 Professional Profile
 Dr. Qing Wang is a researcher specializing at the intersection of **Large-scale Data Mining**, **Causal Inference**, and **AIOps (Artificial Intelligence for IT Operations)**.
-Her work focuses on building intelligent, self-healing systems and advanced recommendation frameworks.
+Her work focuses on building intelligent, self-healing systems and advanced personalized recommendation frameworks.

 Much of her research was pioneered during her tenure with **IBM Research**, where she played a key role in developing the causal learning engines for **Watson AIOps**.